cockroachdb/replicator/README.md

       - targets: [ '127.0.0.1:30004' ]
 ```

+### Backfill mode

+The `--backfillWindow` flag can be used with logical-replication modes to ignore source transaction
+boundaries if the replication lag exceeds a certain threshold or when first populating data into the
+target database.
+This flag is useful when `cdc-sink` is not expected to be run continuously and will
+need to catch up to the current state in the source database.

 ### Immediate mode

 Immediate mode writes incoming mutations to the target schema as soon as they are received, instead